javlee5200/Android-Bluetoot-RCcar-Example/README.md

 ## Issues

 Please submit all issues to the github tracker.
 Pull requests are also encouraged.
-General comments can be left either inside github or at [mcuhq.com](http://mcuhq.com/27/simple-android-bluetooth-application-with-arduino-example).
+General comments can be left either inside github